jvbridge/jvbridge/README.md

 - 👋 Hi, I’m Jonathan Bridge
 - 👀 I’m interested in programming for web development and app development
 - 🌱 I’m currently learning various different javascript libraries including Facebook React
-- 💞️ I’m looking to collaborate on nothing at the moment, currently focusing on self development
+- 💞️ I don't have anything in particular I'm looking to collaborate on, but I'm always open to new ideas!

 <!---
 jvbridge/jvbridge is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.